Kate Beckinsale: Relationships

 Beckinsale was in a relationship with Welsh actor Michael Sheen from 1995 to 2003.
 They met when cast in a touring production of The Seagull in early 1995 and moved in together shortly afterwards.
 In 1997, they voiced an audiobook production of Romeo and Juliet.
-Their daughter Lily Mo Sheen was born in 1999.
+Their daughter was born in 1999.
 In 2001, Beckinsale said she was "embarrassed" that Sheen never proposed, but felt as though she was married.
 They broke up in early 2003, after the filming of Underworld.
-Beckinsale and Sheen remain close friends; she remarked in 2016, "He's really dear, close family.
+Beckinsale and Sheen remain close friends.

+She remarked in 2016, "He's really dear, close family.
 He's somebody I've known since I was 21 years old.
 I really love him a lot."

 Beckinsale met American director Len Wiseman while working together on 2003's Underworld.
-She persuaded Wiseman to cast Sheen in the film, but while on set, the two fell in love.
-Wiseman's then-wife Dana, a kindergarten teacher, claimed infidelity in Budapest, but Beckinsale and Wiseman denied having a sexual relationship while in the midst of filming Underworld.
-They married on 9 May 2004 in Bel-Air, California, but separated in November 2015.
-Wiseman filed for divorce in 2016, citing "irreconcilable differences", and their divorce was finalised in November 2019.
+She persuaded Wiseman to cast Sheen in the film, but while on set, Beckinsale and Wiseman fell in love.
+Wiseman's then-wife Dana, a kindergarten teacher, accused her husband of infidelity with Beckinsale.
+Beckinsale and Wiseman married on 9 May 2004 in Bel-Air, California.
+They separated in November 2015.
+Wiseman filed for divorce in 2016, citing "irreconcilable differences."
+Their divorce was finalised in November 2019.
+Beckinsale briefly dated American comedian Matt Rife in 2017 and 2018.

-In January 2019, Beckinsale was reported to be dating American comedian Pete Davidson, but by April they had "called time on their romance".
+From January 2019 until April 2019, Beckinsale was in a relationship with American comedian Pete Davidson.

 Personal and political beliefs

 Beckinsale is a smoker.
 When she was nine, her mother moved in with Roy Battersby, and his sons introduced her to cigarettes.

 She is a teetotaller, stating in 2003, "I've never been drunk even.
 I've never taken drugs.
 I've never had a one-night-stand."

-In 2007, she appeared alongside David Schwimmer in the sixth of the Writers Guild of America member-conceived Internet videos for Project "Speechless", in support of the WGA labour strike against the Alliance of Motion Picture & Television Producers.
+In 2007, she appeared alongside David Schwimmer in the sixth of the Writers Guild of America member-conceived Internet videos for Project "Speechless," in support of the WGA labour strike against the Alliance of Motion Picture & Television Producers.

-In 2012, she appeared alongside Judy Greer and Andrea Savage in the Funny or Die video "Republicans, Get in My Vagina", a satire of the Republican Party's policies concerning abortion and prenatal care.
+In 2012, she appeared alongside Judy Greer and Andrea Savage in the Funny or Die video "Republicans, Get in My Vagina," a satire of the Republican Party's policies concerning abortion and prenatal care.

-Legal actions
+Legal issues

 In July 2003, the Press Complaints Commission dismissed a complaint filed by Beckinsale.
 She alleged that the tabloid Daily Mail had invaded her and her daughter's privacy by publishing photographs of the actress embracing and kissing her then-boyfriend Len Wiseman.
 The article in question was headlined, "Mummy's latest love scene leaves Lily unimpressed" and included a picture in which her then-four-year-old daughter appeared to be ignoring her mother's romantic actions.
 The Commission found that "the photographs had been taken in a public place and did not reveal any private details about Lily—such as her health or schooling—but were restricted to general observations about her apparent reaction to her surroundings."